Api reference

 A termination: an employee is terminated (an end_date is set).

-NB: In case an employee is invited with an end_date, only invitation is set.
+NB: In case an employee is invited or transferred with an end_date, only invitation/transfer is sent.

 transfer